ivan-usov-org/bec/docs/source/developer/devices/device_configuration.md

   softwareTrigger: false
 ```

+More examples of device configurations can be found in the [Ophyd devices repository](https://gitlab.psi.ch/bec/ophyd_devices/-/tree/main/ophyd_devices/configs).

 The following sections explain the different parts of the device configuration in more detail.

 * **deviceClass** \